 When these disclosures are provided, the administrator can rely on the information that is provided internally to key management personnel including the pension plan's Statement of Investment Policies & Procedures (SIP&P) (section 78 of the Regulation).
 The administrator should draw a succinct and significant portrait on how it has achieved (or not achieved) the SIP&P's objectives in managing the plan's capital assets.
-There is no need for the plan administrator to develop a new set of data and statistics.
+There is no need for the administrator to develop a new set of data and statistics.

-Most pension plan administrators define their capital either as net assets available for benefits, or net funded position.
-In such cases, the statement of net assets available for benefits, or the statement of financial position (as applicable), could be used for the disclosure that is required under IAS 1, paragraph 135(b).
-Similarly, the statement of changes in net assets would be adequate for the portion of paragraph 135(c) that asks for details of changes in paragraph 135(b).
+Most administrators define their capital either as net assets available for benefits, or net funded position.
+In such cases, the statement of net assets available for benefits, or the statement of financial position (as applicable), could be used for the disclosure requirement.
+Similarly, the statement of changes in net assets would be adequate for the requirement that asks for details of changes.

-Contributions accrued and due are externally imposed capital requirements pension plan shall ensure that all contributions are paid when due".
-FSCO considers required contributions as "externally imposed capital requirements", for the purpose of complying with paragraphs 135(a)(ii), 135(d) and 135(e).
+Contributions accrued and due are externally imposed capital requirements

+Section 56(1) of the PBA requires that the administrator "who is responsible for receiving contributions under the pension plan shall ensure that all contributions are paid when due".
+FSCO considers required contributions as "externally imposed capital requirements", for the purpose of complying with capital disclosures.